josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 the assumption has also been that, in the implementation, of how a male sexual predator assumes other men react.

-not every man will very obviously chase a woman obviously and clearly postong it on social media.
+not every man will very obviously chase a woman obviously and clearly posting it on social media.

 *because that would be weird, wouldnt it?*

-a far more intreging game, if one was engaged at all, would be to perform some miscelkanious errand one wanted to check off anyway.
+a far more intreging game, if one was engaged at all, would be to perform some miscellanious errand one wanted to check off anyway.

 but its impossible to know; the data is so overlapped and stamped and stapled together, its the case that if one of us searches for things, the other gets adverts.

-so there is no real abikuty to prive intent.
+so there is no real ability to prove intent [on their part].

 if anything, youd want to be crowd controlled out of the way of a woman youre accused of harrassing.